Three misconceptions surrounding firewalls

 A lot of credit is due to HIPS: Firewall technology doesn’t make HIPS irrelevant to everyday users.
 In fact, the technology behind HIPS is what eventually evolved into behavior blocking, an essential component of modern anti-malware.
 Thanks to what behavior blocking borrows from HIPS, false alarms from antivirus software using the technology are now extremely rare.
 Behavior blocking isn’t HIPS though, and neither is the term freely interchangeable with ‘firewall’.

-For our less experienced users (such as your Mother) nowadays, it’s sufficient to say that most PC users can be protected by high-quality Internet security software which not only protects your computer, but also detects active malware.
+For our less experienced users (such as your Mother) nowadays, it’s sufficient to say that most PC users can be protected by high-quality security software which not only protects your computer, but also detects active malware.

 What should most everyday computer users do?

-In the meantime, have a nice, well protected day!5 reasons many seniors are afraid of the internet (and what you can do to help)
+Have a nice, well protected day!5 reasons many seniors are afraid of the internet (and what you can do to help)